ysyk2021/using-employee-satisfaction-surveys-to-address-workplace-conflict-encouraging-open-communication-and/src/chapter-2-2.md

-# The Costs and Consequences of Workplace Conflict

 Workplace conflict is a common issue that can have significant costs and consequences for organizations.
 In this chapter, we will explore the costs and consequences of workplace conflict.